imf4isal/whotfis/README.md

 1. Create a new Gist on GitHub (https://gist.github.com)
 2. Name the file `whotfis.json`
+3. Make the `whotfis.json` gist file public
-3. Add your information in JSON format
+4. Add your information in JSON format

 ### Required JSON Structure